dengsauve/advent-of-code-2020/README.md

 **Day-06**
 Array uniq counts and merging then checking for counts.
 Easy enough to solve, late start tonight.

+**Day-07**
+I don't know what I was thinking, but I tried and OO the first night.
+Came back w/fresh eyes the next day and binned the whole affair.
+Solved w/procedural loops.
+Recursive would have been nice, but 🤷‍♂️

 ## Footnotes

 <sup>1</sup>Eastern Standard Time 😉